P-split formulations: A class of intermediate formulations between big-M and convex hull for disjunctive constraints: Numerical comparison

 \subsubsection{Computational setup}

-We modeled all the formulations using Gurobi's Python interface and solved them using Gurobi 9.0.3.
+We modeled all the formulations using Gurobi's Python interface and solved them using Gurobi.
 The computational performance of the formulations depends on both the tightness of the continuous relaxation and the computational complexity of the subproblems.
-Gurobi's automatic parameter selection seems to cause large variations in the results due to the employment of different solution strategies rather than differences between formulations.
-To minimize the variations of the solution strategies, we used parameter settings \texttt{MIPFocus} = 3, \texttt{Cuts} = 1, and \texttt{MIQCPMethod} = 1 for all problems.
+To minimize the variations caused by heuristics in Gurobi, we used parameter settings \texttt{MIPFocus} = 3, \texttt{Cuts} = 1, and \texttt{MIQCPMethod} = 1 for all problems.
 We found that using \texttt{PreMIQCPForm} = 2 drastically improves the performance of the extended convex hull formulations for the clustering and P\_ball problems.
 However, it resulted in worse performance for the other formulations and, therefore, we only used it with the convex hull.
 Since the NN problems only contain linear constraints, they are only affected by the \texttt{MIPFocus} and \texttt{Cuts} parameters.
 We applied a time limit of 1800s for all problems.
-Default parameters were used for all other settings.
-All the clustering and P\_ball problems were solved on a laptop with a I9-9980HK processor and 32GB RAM.
-The NN problems where solved on desktop computers with i7 8700K processors and 16GB RAM.
+Default parameters were used for all other settings and we have used Gurobi version 9.
+All the clustering and P\_ball problems were solved on a laptop with an i9 9980HK processor and 32GB RAM.
+The NN problems were solved on desktop computers with i7 8700K processors and 16GB RAM.

-As previously mentioned, different variable partitionings can lead to differences in the $P$-split formulations.
-For the clustering and P\_ball problems, we partitioned the variables based on their ordered indices and used the smallest valid M-coefficients and tight globally valid bounds for the $\alpha$-variables.
-For the NN problems, we obtained bounds using interval arithmetic and used the equal size partitioning strategy \cite{tsay2021partition}.
+As described in Section~\ref{sec:6}, different variable partitionings can lead to differences in the $P$-split formulations.
+For the clustering, semi-supervised clustering, and P\_ball problems, we partitioned the variables based on their ordered indices and used the smallest valid M-coefficients and tight globally valid bounds for the $\alpha$-variables.
+For these problems, the variables are \say{symmetric} in the sense that they have a similar role in the optimization problem and there are no groups of variables that are clearly more important.
+In such circumstances, the partitioning strategy is likely less important, and initial tests indeed showed little variation from other partitioning strategies.
+For the NN problems, we obtained bounds using interval arithmetic, or LP-based OBBT, and used the equal size partitioning strategy \cite{tsay2021partition}.
+For the NN problems, the partitioning strategy is more important as there are variables that play a more prominent role.